snarrenberg/westerparse/docs/start.rst

 And then configure ``music21`` to use a musicxml viewer like MuseScore.
 See the instructions on the `music21 website <http://web.mit.edu/music21/doc/installing/index.html>`_.

-#.
-Download the latest WesterParse release from `GitHub <https://github.com/snarrenberg/westerparse/releases>`_
-   and unzip it in a directory of your choice.
+Download the latest WesterParse release from `GitHub <https://github.com/snarrenberg/westerparse/releases>`_, place it in a directory of your choice, and unzip it.
 For example:

 .. code-block:: shell

-   $  tar -xvf westerparse-1.0.3-alpha.tar.gz
+   $  tar -xvf westerparse-1.0.4alpha.tar.gz

-#.
-Navigate to the src directory and start python.
+Navigate to the src directory inside westerparse and start python.

 .. code-block:: shell

    $ python

-#.
 Then begin using westerparse:

 >>> import westerparse
 >>> source = '../docs/samplefiles/FuxDorian.musicxml'